 One Child’s Reaction to People Mistreating the Environment

 Thankfully, kids have formidable empathy!
 Their desire to do good will be a powerful force towards realizing the changes necessary to protect human civilization.
 The human part is key.
 Without a doubt, the planet will endure dramatic climate change.
 It has in the past.
 The earth will go on spinning.

 Rather, it’s all the life on earth that is threatened by our destructive tendencies.
 Millions are already suffering from the effects of climate change, with millions more in danger by it every year.
 We have brought this on ourselves.
 We’ve spent decades extracting and consuming fossil fuels.
 We’ve heavily industrialized of our food sources and destroyed our forests & wetlands at an incredibly massive scale.
 All these actions have contributed to our current climate crisis.

 Learning the Ropes

-Yes, we are the cause, but we can also be part of the solution!
-We can take action to limit the amount of fossil fuels being used, and do more to protect the forests that help soak up all the carbon.
-It can be done, but it will require greater social and political will.
+Yes, humans have created the current climate emergency.
+But we can also be part of the solution!
+We can take action.
+This will require limiting the use fossil fuels, as we convert to renewables.
+It means that we need to do more to protect (see Conservation) & grow the forests that help soak up all the carbon.
+We will need to grow our food through regenerative agricultural practices that nourishes the very soil that feeds us.
+It can be done!
+We even know how to do it already.
+It will however require greater social and political will.

 Remarkably, we are already witnessing the rise of youth activism in response to the impending threat.
 Kids from all parts of the globe are taking interest and expressing concern with what the scientists are telling us.
 We have to act, and quickly.